 Both of these systems offer the acting player a choice.
 The former system lets the player chose who goes next, while the latter system prompts the player to decide whether they want to act earlier in the round and go first, or whether they want to act later in the round and potentially act twice.

-For Shattered Dominion, I am planning to employ an initiative system that I see as a streamlined version on the one used in Shadows Over Sol.
+For Age of Ambition, I am planning to employ an initiative system that I see as a streamlined version on the one used in Shadows Over Sol.
 In this streamlined system, instead of spending action points to act in different phases, each player simply makes the choice to go before or after the NPCs.
 This cuts to the core decision the player is making and speeds up the initiative process.
 Players who act first get the benefit of going first, while players who act last get the benefit of knowing how many action points they've spent on defenses (see Action Points below).

 Furthermore, to keep players on their toes, a few monsters or villains may have special abilities allowing them to break the initiative rules in some way - perhaps acting before the players get this choice or limiting the number of players who can act early, etc.

 Each round a character will have three action points (AP).
 This is similar to both Shadows Over Sol and Dime Adventures.
 Typically, each action taken during the character's turn will cost one point, although some actions may be limited to once per round.